-The current travel safety advice for Palestine is to be cautious and vigilant when visiting the country due to the ongoing conflict in the area.
+The current travel advice for Palestine is to be cautious and vigilant when visiting the country due to the ongoing conflict in the area.
 There are travel advisories in place in the region.
 All travel to Gaza and including its waters is advised against due to the limited consular support available and the current political situation.

 - Avoid all travel to Gaza Strip

 - Avoid all travel to the border with Syria